 If you care about your environment and want to do something to make a difference, why not join our group of Countryside Volunteers?
 They meet on the last Wednesday of the month for a variety of conservation tasks across the local countryside sites.

-Meet: Oxshott Heath, Sandy Lane Car park KT22 0NX
+Meet: Oxshott Heath, Station Road Car Park (nearest postcode KT22 0TA)

 Time: 10am to 3.45pm

 All equipment will be provided along with tea and biscuits and you can stay for as long as you like.
 A Countryside Ranger will be on hand to answer any questions you might have about the task and the flora and fauna that will benefit from your work.

 For more information please contact us or call the Senior Countryside Ranger on 07850 706521 or 07711 781119.

 If you enjoy walking and want to improve lives in your area, why not become a 'Walking for Health' walk leader.